-Deadline for applications is Tuesday 3 May 2022 at 12.00
+Deadline for applications is Monday 22 May 2023 at 12.00

-- Applications incl. annexes must be received no later than 12.00 on the date of application. - Applications received after the deadline will not be considered, regardless of the time they were submitted.
-Please be aware that you may experience a delay from the time the application is submitted until it is received at GUDP. - To be considered eligible for funding from this scheme, the application must comply with the application deadline and the formal requirements described in this call and in the accompanying guidelines.
+- Applications incl. annexes must be received by GUDP no later than 12.00 on the date of application - be aware that e-mails with a total file size over 25 MB cannot be handled by GUDP's servers. - To be considered eligible for funding from Organic RDD scheme, the application must comply with the application deadline and the formal requirements described in this call and in the accompanying guidelines.